alexharri/website/posts/canvas-to-ascii.md

 The circle becomes less jagged, but the edges feel blurry.
 Why's that?

 Well, they feel blurry because we're pretty much just rendering a low-resolution pixelated image of a circle.
-Below is the same example, but instead of rendering ASCII character, we color the grid cells (pixels) according to the average sampled lightness:
+Take a look at the pixelated view:

 <AsciiScene width={360} height={408} fontSize={20} rowHeight={24} columnWidth={20} viewModes={["ascii", "transparent"]} offsetAlign="left" alphabet="pixel-short" pixelate usesVariables>
   <Scene2D scene="circle_sample_quality" />
 </AsciiScene>

-Our ASCII rendering of the circle is pretty much just a low-resolution rendering of the original high-resolution circle, scaled up to the original size -- of course it feels blurry.
-Upscaled low-resolution images are always going to look blurry and bad.
+The ASCII and pixelated views are mirror images of each other.
+Both are just low-resolution versions of the original high-resolution image, scaled up to the original's size -- of course they both look blurry.

+---

 Increasing the number of samples is insufficient.
 No matter how many samples we take per cell, the samples will be averaged into a single lightness value, used to render a single pixel.